 - Initial induction and training on personal safety and confidentiality of clients and personal data

 - Experience of working within the charity sector

 - Shadowing staff and volunteers who offer advice to a diverse range of people, many who are vulnerable, via digital channels (phone, email, web chat)

 - people wanting to work in the charity sector/advice services

 - people who can cope with listening to client experiences that may be distressing

 - people who can understand the importance of confidentiality

-- people working towards a law degree or equivalent qualification who are seeking practical experience of advice services
+- people working towards a social science degree or equivalent qualification who are seeking practical experience of advice services